 In 20th Century Boys, the euphemism that the Friendship cult uses for killing people is the Japanese verb that means to break up a friendship.
 Since there's no single verb for that in English (at least until "unfriend" came along), they simply use "banish" instead.

 One is concerning Yotsuba explaining what her dad's job is.
 In the ADV translation, Yotsuba thinks he's a 'trainspotter' when she's suppose to say 'translator'.
-The joke is that the word 'honyaku' means translator and that Yotsuba said 'konnyaku', a type of gelatin-like cake made from a yam-like plant.
+The joke is that the word 'honyakuka' means translator and that Yotsuba said 'konnyakuya', a store that sells a type of gelatin-like cake made from a yam-like plant or the proprietor thereof.
 In a later chapter, Fuuka sounds like she was making a non-sequiter about Yotsuba's dad's konnyaku business being a trade secret when the reality is it's a callback to Yotsuba's earlier misunderstanding.

 Another is when Jumbo refers to Torako as a 'she' when he was looking at her photos of the hot air balloon event.
 This is problematic because the running gag is that Jumbo has never met Torako before and assumes that she might be Asagi's boyfriend.
 This can be explained by the fact that the Japanese language does not have words to indicate another person's gender (as in,no words like 'he' or 'she').